 Brian Lee – born and raised in Shelby, Montana, Brian is a Shareholder in Lee Law Office PC.
 Upon graduating from Shelby High School in 1995, Brian enlisted in the U.S. Army where he spent his entire enlistment serving in the 2nd Battalion of the 75th Ranger Regiment in Fort Lewis, Washington.
 Brian earned a Bachelor of Science degree in Sociology from Montana State University in Bozeman in 2002 and a Juris Doctorate from the University Of Montana School Of Law in 2005.
 Following graduation from law school, Brian returned to Shelby and began practicing with his father, Don.

-Britney Tempel manages the Chester Wipfli office and has been working as a CPA on the Hi-Line where her roots are.
-Britney grew up on her family farm near Turner and continues to farm now with her husband, Matt on their own farm north of Chester.
+Britney Tempel recently opened her own accounting firm, Montana Roots Accounting, after working for Wipfli along the Hi-Line for the last decade where her roots are.
+Britney grew up on her family farm near Turner and continues to farm now with her husband, Matt, and two children on their own farm north of Chester.
 This gives her a very deep understanding of the day-to-day challenges faced by ag producers.
 Britney has been a long time presenter at the MT Next Gen Conference and is always willing to sit down and answer questions that agriculture tax brings up.